bioinf-fi/workshops/05_calling.md

 ## 🧬 10:00 – 10:15 Call Methylation
 Call methylation with **modkit**:

-This section will cover how to call variants from a pileup of reads with methylation tags.
-Essentially, this time we will be considering the support for a methylation at a given position, using all the reads spanning such position.
-Let's use modkit to do this.
+In this section, we’ll learn how to call methylation from a pileup of reads that include methylation tags.
+The idea is simple: for each genomic position, we’ll use all the reads that cover that site to evaluate whether there’s evidence of methylation.

+We’ll use modkit for this task.
+Here’s an example command:

 ```bash
 modkit pileup \